mesosphere-backup/dcos-docker/README.md

 ## Network Routing

 To make the Docker containers in the VM reachable from the host, you can route Docker's IP subnet (`172.17.0.0/16`) through the VM's IP (`192.168.65.50`).
 This routing is not required if you deployed DC/OS to Docker on a native Linux host.

+Also, this routing might have already been done automatically if you installed the `vagrant-triggers` plugin earlier.

 On **Linux**:
 ```console